jinujd/nmicro-router/README.md

 Example with a custom secret based authentication

     import express  from 'express'
-    import {Router, AuthHandler } from  "nmicro-router"
-    const router = new Router(express.Router())
+    import { Router, AuthHandler } from  "nmicro-router" const router = new Router(express.Router())

     class CustomAuth {